karol11/reactive_json/README.md

     bool is_active;
 };

-Application expects JSON to contain an array of points:
+Application expects JSON to contain an array of points, something like this:

 ```JSON
 [